cipherswami/cipherswami.github.io/content/hero/index.md

 ---
 title: 'Hi, this is'
 name: 'Aravind Potluri'
-subtitle: 'I love exploring new things!'
+subtitle: 'Systems Software Dev'
 buttonText: 'Contact me'
 ---

-Diving deep into the realms of networking and cybersecurity, driven by the thrill of challenges to innovate and secure byte by byte!
+Passionate about bridging the gap between hardware and software, I specialize in firmware, embedded, and kernel development.
+I’m driven by the challenge of creating high-performance, real-time solutions that push the limits of modern technology.